Ali Bin Abi Talib (RA) - The Last Rashidun Caliph

 Importance

 Ali (RA) is famous as a great soldier of Islam and a just ruler.
 He came into power at a crucial time after the martyrdom of Usman (RA).
 He tried hard to settle the issues but could not stop the civil war and bloodshed due to his limitations.
-The five years of his caliphate are known for the deadly civil war known as the First Fitna.
-During his reign, the caliphate split into two parts as Muawiya (RA) became the ruler of the Levant and Egypt.
-He was the first person who replaced the capital of the Caliphate from Madinah to Kufa.
+The five years of his Caliphate are known for the deadly civil war known as the First Fitna.
+During his reign, the Caliphate split into two parts as Muawiya (RA) became the ruler of the Levant and Egypt.
+He was the first person to replace the capital of the Caliphate, moving from Madinah to Kufa.

 Comments